RaghavGohil/DungeonPasta/README.md

-# Trying to make a 2D game with SDL because low level programming suki.
+# RoboLove is a 2D game which is made with SDL.

-# Previsouly on the show:

-It's more like I am running away from life when I do stuff like this..
-I have a website to create (and a game) and deviations like these never stop.. smh pls.
-I have my sem exams coming up too.
-Next up, after learning sdl, we will design conways game of life without giving a shit about life.

-update:
-I finished conway's game of life.
+# Finally back to game development!!!
+Hell yeah!
+So it's been a long time since I have developed a game or even touched a game.
+I was pretty busy with my website, but now that work's all over.
+Really excited to begin a new project!

 # Developer contact:-
 * Contact at raghavgohil2004@gmail.com.